lila-masand/Final-Project/README.md

 `std::string* metricsToText`

-Here, I used the old `show_processes` method as a base and wrote this new one to return two strings showing the overall metrics of the algorithm run.
+Here, I used the old `show_processes` and `show_metrics` methods as a base and wrote this new one to return two strings showing the overall metrics of the algorithm run.
 It returns each processes' attribute values at the end of the algorithm, as well as the stats for average turnaround and average response time.
 These strings are later assigned to text objects and drawn in the game loop.